ankushsurana/Fitness_studio/README.md

 # Fitness Studio Booking API

-A robust, production-ready FastAPI backend for managing fitness class schedules and bookings, using MongoDB Atlas for persistent storage.
+A robust FastAPI backend for managing fitness class schedules and bookings, using MongoDB Atlas for persistent storage.

 ## Features
 - **View Classes:** List all upcoming fitness classes (Yoga, Zumba, HIIT, etc.) with instructor, time, and available slots.